dheerubhai-101/A_star-search/README.md

-# Motion-planning
+# Path Planning Algorithms
- An introduction to implementing motion planning
+ An introduction to implementing path planning algorithms.